 Research

-This work develops advanced statistical modeling techniques to build efficient and scalable computational frameworks for investigating decision-making in behavioral tasks, integrating data across multiple tasks, uncovering latent neural dynamics, and elucidating brain–behavior relationships.
-The overarching goals are to identify and quantify distinctive decision-making patterns associated with mental health conditions and diverse cognitive strategies, to localize brain regions activated by specific tasks, and to determine the causal effects of brain activity on behavior.
+This work develops advanced statistical modeling techniques to build efficient and scalable computational frameworks for investigating decision-making in behavioral tasks, integrating data across multiple tasks, uncovering latent dynamics, and elucidating brain–behavior relationships.
+We aim to identify and quantify distinctive decision-making patterns associated with mental health conditions and diverse cognitive strategies, localize brain regions activated by specific tasks, and determine the causal effects of brain activity on behavior.

 This work introduces statistical methodologies for integrating data from multiple randomized controlled trials, which may share a common treatment arm but differ in their alternative treatment options, to learn more robust and reliable individualized treatment rules.
 In addition, this work develops methods to integrate electronic health records from multiple hospitals while respecting data privacy and institutional sharing constraints, enabling more comprehensive and generalizable analyses across heterogeneous healthcare systems.